xcjs/workstation-provision/README.md

 ### provision.*

-A symlink to the shared provision script in the parent directory.
-This automatically seeks out sequence scripts to execute in numeric order.
+The primary script inside the workstation-type directory.
+It calls scripts in numeric order from the sequence directory.

 ### Vagrantfile